Temuera Morrison: 2002-2023: Star Wars films, video games and television

-Other roles
+2008-present: Other roles

-Morrison returned to Shortland Street for six weeks in June/July 2008 to reprise the role of Dr. Hone Ropata.
+Morrison returned to Shortland Street for six weeks in June and July 2008 to reprise the role of Dr. Hone Ropata.

-In 2008, Morrison also appeared on New Zealand skit comedy television show Pulp Sport, where he appeared in a sketch that made fun of him being cloned.
+In 2008, he appeared on New Zealand skit comedy television show Pulp Sport, in a sketch that made fun of him being cloned.

-Morrison has appeared in two separate DC Comics related films.
-The first, portraying Abin Sur in the 2011 film Green Lantern.
-In 2018 he played lighthouse keeper and Arthur‘s father Tom Curry in Aquaman.
-He will reprise the role in The Flash set for release on June 16 2023 and, Aquaman and the Lost Kingdom, also scheduled to be released in 2023 that winter in December.
+Morrison has appeared in several DC Comics-related films.
+In the 2011 film Green Lantern, he portrayed Abin Sur.
+In 2018 he played lighthouse keeper Tom Curry, the father of the title character, in Aquaman.
+Morrison reprised the role in The Flash, released in 2023, and Aquaman and the Lost Kingdom, which released in December 2023.

+Morrison also provided the voice of Moana's father, Chief Tui, in the 2016 animated Disney film of the same name.
+He reprised the role in the 2024 sequel, and also provided Tui's singing voice instead of Christopher Jackson.

+He portrayed Kahekili in the 2025 Hawaiian period drama miniseries Chief of War executively produced and co-starred by Jason Momoa for Apple TV+.

 Personal life

 Morrison lives in New Zealand, and divides his time between filming there, Australia, and the United States.
 He has an adult son from a relationship in the late-1980s with singer Kim Willoughby from the all-girl group When the Cat's Away; and a daughter with Peata Melbourne.
-Morrison's partner is Ashlee Howden-Sadlier, who is of Māori descent (specifically Tūhoe and Ngāti Porou descent).
+Morrison's partner is Ashlee Howden-Sadlier, who is of Māori heritage.